 It can be hard to accept that your child may be bullying other children.
-But once you recognize the problem, you can help solve it by helping your child learn how his or her actions affect others.
+But once you recognize the problem, you can help solve it by helping your child learn how their actions affect others.
 Being sensitive to others' feelings (empathy) is largely a learned skill that you can teach your child.

-Take your child's actions seriously.
-And let your child know that bullying will not be tolerated.
-Set up and follow through with negative consequences, such as losing privileges and not being allowed to see friends after school.
+Let your child know that bullying will not be tolerated.
+Set up and follow through with consequences, such as losing privileges.

 Talk to your child about the importance of understanding the feelings of others.